bcgov/platform-developer-docs/setup-artifactory-service-account-repository-project.md

 ### Add users and service accounts to a project

+Once you've gotten your project, make sure to add your own service account to the project, as it's not added automatically when the project is created.

 To add a new user account to your project, do the following:
 1. Click the gear at the top of the menu on the left, then choose **Identity and Access Members**.
 Click **Add Member**.
 2. On the **Users** tab, search for a username.